 - How much will your visa cost?

-- Do you need to fulfil any medical requirements before applying for a visa?
+- Do you need to fulfill any medical requirements before applying for a visa?

 - Will a Letter of Invitation be required to submit with your application?